highcharts/node-export-server/README.md

 ## Default JSON Config

 The JSON below represents the default configuration stored in the `lib/schemas/config.js` file.
 If no `.env` file is found (more details on the file and environment variables below), these options will be used.
+The configuration is not recommended to be modified directly, as it can typically be managed through other sources.

 The format, along with its default values, is as follows (using the recommended ordering of core and module scripts below).